 The Lodgepole Visitor Center is located on Lodgepole Road just off of the General's Highway approximately 21 miles from the Sequoia NP entrance on Highway 189.
 The Lodgepole Visitor Center is two miles north of the General Sherman Tree.

-Crystal Cove tour tickets are sold at the Lodgepole Visitor Center.
+Crystal Cave tour tickets are sold at the Lodgepole Visitor Center.
 You will also find a small store with books, maps and other souvenirs for sale.

 Where can I find out about staying/camping in Sequoia National Park?